-Furthermore, various studies have tried to quantify the per capita increase of private consumption and its relation to environmental degradation or the increase of carbon emissions.
-The investigation into the impact of private consumption, from a life-cycle perspective, is still in its early stages.
-Countries like the United Kingdom, Denmark and Spain are beginning to accumulate statistics on which dimensions of private consumption have been developed most in recent years and which have the most environmental impact (either because of their emissions or measured in accordance with ecological footprints).
+On the other hand, various studies have tried to quantify the per capita increase of private consumption and its relation to ecological degradation or the increase of carbon emissions16.
+The investigation into the impact of private consumption, from a circle of life perspective, is still in its early stages.
+Countries like the United Kingdom, Denmark and Spain are beginning to accumulate some statistics about which dimensions of private consumption have been developed most in recent years and which have the most ecological impact (either because of their emissions or measured in accordance with ecologic footprints).